 Check the direction of the wind and scatter the ashes downwind.
-Ashes are mostly made up of a dense sand-like matter and will quickly fall to the ground but some of it will be a fine powder and this will become airborne forming a whitish-gray cloud.
+Ashes are mostly made up of a dense sand-like matter and will quickly fall to the ground, but some of it will be a fine powder, and this will become airborne, forming a whitish-grey cloud.

 Scatter ashes into a shallow trench

 A shallow trench or groove is dug in the soil.
 The ashes are ceremonially poured into the trench, and at the conclusion of the ceremony, the trench is covered with soil.
 The trench can take the shape of a heart or spell out a word.

 Some people scatter ashes using the trench technique on a beach and time it so the tide breaks down the trench and washes the ashes out to sea.
 Like watching a sand castle be taken into the tide.